paulej/perc-framework/draft-jones-perc-private-media-framework.md

 ## End-to-End and Hop-by-Hop Authenticated Encryption

 This solution framework focuses on the end-to-end privacy and integrity of the participant's media by limiting access to end-to-end key information to trusted entities.
-The framework gives an MDD access to RTP headers and all or most header extensions, as well as the ability to modify a certain subset of those headers and to add header extensions.
+However, this framework does give an MDD access to RTP headers and all or most header extensions, as well as the ability to modify a certain subset of those headers and to add header extensions.
 Packets received by an MDD or an endpoint are authenticated hop-by-hop.
-Additionally, packets received by an endpoint are authenticated end-to-end.

-To enable the above, this framework defines the use of two security contexts and two associated encryption keys; an "inner" key (E2E Key(i); i=\{a given endpoint}) for authenticated encryption of RTP media between endpoints and an "outer" key (HBH Key(j); j=\{a given hop\}) for the hop between an endpoint and an MDD or between MDDs.
+To enable all of the above, this framework defines the use of two security contexts and two associated encryption keys; an "inner" key (E2E Key(i); i=\{a given endpoint}) for authenticated encryption of RTP media between endpoints and an "outer" key (HBH Key(j); j=\{a given hop\}) for the hop between an endpoint and an MDD or between MDDs.
 Reference the following figure.

 ~~~
 +---------+    HBH      +-------+   HBH   +-------+    HBH      +---------+